skupperproject/gilligan/README.md

-# Skipper installation
+# Gilligan installation

-How to install Skipper - the demo console for skupper
+How to install Gilligan - the demo console for skupper

 - [Prerequisites](#prerequisites)
 - [Step 1: Clone the repository](#step-1-clone)